-For more information about Oracle Integration Repository, see the Navigating Through Oracle Integration Repository section, Oracle E-Business Suite Integrated SOA Gateway User's Guide.
-This guide is part of the Oracle Applications documentation library.
-Oracle Applications documentation can be accessed with the following link:
+For more information about Oracle Integration Repository, see the Navigating Through

-Note: Oracle Integration Repository is integral part of Oracle
+Oracle Integration Repository section, Oracle E-Business Suite Integrated SOA Gateway User's Guide.
+This guide is part of the Oracle E-Business Suite Online Documentation Library which can be accessed on the Oracle Technology Network (OTN).

-E-Business Suite Release 12.0 onwards; however, it is available as hosted environment for the Release 11.5.10 version at http://irep.oracle.com.
+Note: Oracle Integration Repository is integral part of Oracle E-Business Suite Release 12.0 onwards; however, it is available as hosted environment for the Release 11.5.10 version at http://irep.oracle.com.